Institute of Healthcare Engineering and Estate Management

 The Institute of Healthcare Engineering and Estate Management (IHEEM) is the UK's largest specialist Institute for the Healthcare Estates Sector; devoted to developing careers, provision of education and training and registering engineers as Eng Tech, IEng and CEng.

 History

-The Institute was founded in 1943 and was originally named the Institute of Hospital Engineers; the Society of X-Ray Technology had merged with this in 1990.
+The institute was founded in 1943 and was originally named the Institute of Hospital Engineers.

+The Society of X-Ray Technology was composed of medical physicists, radiographers, engineers and technicians who worked with medical radiation equipment.
+It became part of the Institute in 1990.

 Structure

 It is headquartered in the Cumberland Business Centre in Portsmouth, on the A2030.